 Our warm Wilson Therapy Pool is kept at around 92 degrees.
 It is used daily for physical, occupational and speech therapy.

 The benefits are:

-- Buoyancy- While submerged in water, buoyancy assists in supporting the weight of the patient.
+- Buoyancy– While submerged in water, buoyancy assists in supporting the weight of the patient.
 This decreases the amount of weight bearing which reduces the force of stress placed on the joints.
-This is especially useful for patients with arthritis, healing fractured bones, or who are overweight.
+This is especially useful for patients who are overweight, are healing fractured bones, or have arthritis.
 By decreasing the amount of joint stress it is easier and less painful to perform exercises.

-- Hydrostatic pressure- decreases swelling and improve joint position awareness.
-This is important for patients who have experienced joint sprains, as when ligaments are torn, our proprioception becomes decreased.
+- Hydrostatic pressure– This decreases swelling and improves joint position awareness.
+This is important for patients who have experienced joint sprains, as when ligaments are torn, because proprioception decreases.
 The hydrostatic pressure also assists in decreasing joint and soft tissue swelling that results after injury or with arthritic disorders.